oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 your app, you will want to allow time to collect their feedback along the way and make improvements.

+{{ embed.img(
+  src='blog/2023/faster-dev.jpg',
+  alt='sticky notes and sketches for web app'
+) }}

+[^MVP]: An *MVP* or minimum viable product is a version of a product with just enough features to be usable by initial users who can provide feedback for future product development.

 ### Less Maintenance
 *Choose a responsive web app when you need to keep ongoing maintenance costs low.*

-RWAs require less time and expense to maintain compared to native mobile apps.
+Responsive web apps require less time and expense to maintain compared to native mobile apps.
 An RWA's single codebase is built with standard web technologies, and doesn't require an update of the entire app to make incremental improvements.
 It also takes less time and fewer developers to update a single codebase than to update separate codebases that use specialized technology for multiple platforms.

+{{ embed.img(
+  src='blog/2023/tools.jpg',
+  alt='two wrenches'
+) }}

 ### Discoverable Via Search Engines
 *Choose a responsive web app when the people you want to reach will look for